 And, finally, a question for anyone to consider: is the sperm from the sperm bank used to fertilize more than one ovum (as in the in-vitro procedure)?
+Will the donated eggs all be fertilized?
 If so, multiple zygotes/embryos will be created, and some of them may later be destroyed because too many are growing in the womb.
 Other “extra” embryos are frozen and never implanted.
 If you agree that abortion is wrong, then you would probably agree that such treatment of embryos is also wrong.

 A believer should pray, read God’s Word, and wait for a clear answer from the Lord (Acts 17:11; 2 Timothy 2:15; Colossians 1:9–10).
 Your decision affects many other people, and it affects the potential life (or even death) of other human beings.

 © Copyright 2002-2014 Got Questions Ministries.